HKU-BAL/ClairS/README.md

   --samtools SAMTOOLS   Absolute path of samtools, samtools version >= 1.10 is required.
   --parallel PARALLEL   Absolute path of parallel, parallel >= 20191122 is required.
   --disable_phasing     EXPERIMENTAL: Disable phasing with longphase or whatshap.
 Usually leads to significant performance loss.
+  --haplotagged_tumor_bam_provided_so_skip_intermediate_phasing_and_haplotagging
+                        EXPERIMENTAL: Use haplotagged tumor bam as input, If enabled, will skip intermediate phasing and haplotagging, and the haplotype information will be acquired from haplotagged tumor BAM.
+Default: disabled.
   --normal_vcf_fn NORMAL_VCF_FN
                         EXPERIMENTAL: Path to normal VCF file.
 Setting this will skip germline varaint calling on normal BAM file input.
   --enable_indel_calling